The Three Causes of Dark Circles (and How to Tackle Them)

 Since UV light can make hyperpigmentation worse it’s especially important to use an SPF under the eyes, as well as to reapply often.

-As you can see there’s quite a few causes of those pesky dark circles, and finding the right routine for you may come down to combining a few different fixes.
+As you can see there are quite a few causes of those pesky dark circles, and finding the right routine for you may come down to combining a few different fixes.

 Finding a routine always takes a bit of trial and error, so it’s sometimes a good idea to try some reasonably-priced products when first trying out a new ingredient (I’m a particular fan of anything from The Inkey List and Good Molecules), and introduce new products one at a time so you can see what’s actually working and what’s not.